Angel Falls Facts

 - Firstly, Angel Falls is a magnificent waterfall in Venezuela, in South America.
 It also forms the highest uninterrupted waterfall on earth.
 It actually measures roughly 19 times higher than the Niagara Falls.

 - Further, it boasts a height of 3,212 ft.
-(979 m) and an incredible plunge of 2,648 ft (807 m)!
-Angel Falls drops over the edge of the Auyantepui mountain in the Canaima National Park.
+(979 m) and an incredible plunge of 2,648 ft (807 m).
+Angel Falls also drops over the edge of the Auyantepui mountain in the Canaima National Park.

-- The height figure consists of the main plunge but also includes approximately 1,300 ft (400 m) of sloped cascades and rapids below the drop, as well as a 98 ft (30 m) high plunge downstream of the talus rapids.
+- The height figure consists only partly of the main plunge.
+It also includes about 1,300 ft (400 m) of sloped cascades and rapids below the drop.
+But it also includes as a 98 ft (30 m) high plunge downstream of the talus rapids.

 Angel Falls Discovery

-Returning on 9 October 1937, Angel tried to land his monoplane atop Auyan-tepui, but the plane was damaged when the wheels sank into the marshy ground.
+During a return flight on 9 October 1937, Angel tried to land his monoplane atop Auyan-tepui.
+However, the plane was damaged when the wheels sank into the marshy ground.
 Angel and his three companions, including his wife Marie, were forced to descend the tepui on foot.